-File Name:sacroiliac_joint_fusion_stabilizationOrigination:11/2012Last Review:5/2023
+File Name: sacroiliac joint fusion stabilization

+Origination: 11/2012 Last Review: 5/2024

 Description of Procedure or Service

 Sacroiliac joint fusion is a surgical procedure which fuses the iliac bone (pelvis) to the spine (sacrum) for stabilization.
 It may be performed for a variety of conditions including pain, trauma, infection, cancer, and spinal instability.
 The initial treatment for sacroiliac joint syndrome is usually non-surgical, however, surgical options may be explored when the individual is refractory to or unable to tolerate more conservative interventions.